Gregory-Meyer/clanker/README.md

 `clanker-prompt` takes no arguments and outputs the current username, hostname, and compressed directory.
-Compression of the current working directory is as expected - first, if in the home directory, it's substituted with `~`.
-If there is more than one component in the path, all components but the last are trimmed to one extended grapheme cluster, or two if the first is a `.`.
+Compression of the current working directory is as expected - if in the current user's home directory, the prefix is substituted with `~`.
+If in another user's home directory, the prefix is substituted with `~USER`.
+If there is more than one component in the path, all components but the last are trimmed to one or two extended grapheme clusters.
+Components are trimmed to two extended grapheme clusters if a) they begin with a `.` or b) they begin with a `~` and also are the first component in the path - in other words, when we did prefix shortening to `~USER/other/path/components`.

 ### `clanker-right-prompt`